tmpfs/rlx/lib/rlx.md

 #### Expansion

-Aliases are expanded using the rule that fields encapsulated by the alias definition are overwritten by username, database, document and revision specified in the reference.
+Aliases are expanded using the rule that fields encapsulated by the alias definition are overwritten by username, database, and document specified in the reference.

 Such that the full reference (for the default `:lh` alias):

 ```
-:user@lh/db/doc/0-1
+:user@lh/db/doc
 ```

 Expands to: